SpikeTheDragon40k/SpikeTheDragon40k/README.md

 ## I'm currently working on:
 [SpikeTheDragon40k/sshman](https://github.com/SpikeTheDragon40k/sshman) - Secure SSH key and connection manager with encrypted vault (.vssh), key generation, and direct SSH connection support.
+[SpikeTheDragon40k/mtg-card-sw](https://github.com/SpikeTheDragon40k/mtg-card-sw) - This software suite provides a set of command-line tools for fetching and processing Magic: The Gathering card data.
+Using the Scryfall API, it allows users to query card details, enrich card lists with pricing information, and calculate the total value of a collection.